mmister411/salvationelements/salvationelements.md

     - Perpetual access to omnipresent fellowship with the LORD (John 14:16-17, 1 Corinthians 6:19)
   - Considerations
     - Grieving, Quenching, Resisting, Neglecting the Spirit:  Suppressing, Opposing or Ignoring guidance or prompts, engaging actions or attitudes incompatible with Spirit, and loving the things of this world (Acts 7:51, 1 Timothy 4:14, Matthew 12:31-32, 1 Thessalonians 5:19, Ephesians 4:30)

-## Foreknown Predestination of Christ The Elect (Amplified Level 2)
+- Foreknown Predestination of Christ The Elect (Amplified Level 2)
----

   - **A.K.A. / Associated With / What is Meant By:**
     - God's Eternal Plan of Redemption (Gen 3:15; 2 Tim 1:9–10; Rev 13:8; Eph 3:11).
     - Election in Christ the Elect One (Isa 42:1; Eph 1:4; 2 Tim 1:9; 1 Pet 1:20, Col 1:15–20; Eph 1:10).
     - Our Redemption, adoption and inheritance ().

   - **Source or Cause of Effects:**
     - Christ foreknown and elect before creation (Isa 42:1; 1 Pet 1:20).
     - Christ slain from the foundation of the world (Rev 13:8; Acts 2:23).
     - God's eternal purpose in Christ (Eph 3:11; 2 Tim 1:9).
     - All things reconciled under Christ’s headship (Col 1:20; Eph 1:10).

   - **Requirement to Receive Effects:**
     - Spiritual Rebirth — Replacement Human Spirit (John 3:5–6; 2 Cor 5:17; Titus 3:5).
     - Judicial Pardon by the Blood of Christ (Rom 5:1; 2 Cor 5:19; Heb 9:22).
     - Living, Enduring Faith (Heb 10:36; Luke 8:15; John 15:5).
     - Absence of Apostasy — Not denying Christ (Matt 10:33; 2 Tim 2:12; 1 John 2:23).
     - Empowerment and Sealing by the Holy Spirit (Rom 8:9–14; Eph 1:13–14).

   - **Accounts For:**
     - Adoption as Sons and Daughters (Eph 1:5; Rom 8:15–17; Gal 4:4–7).
     - Conformity to the Image of Christ (Rom 8:29; 2 Cor 3:18; 1 John 3:2).
     - Glorification and Immortality (Rom 8:30; 1 Cor 15:49–54; Phil 3:21).
     - Corporate Body Identity — Church as His Body (Eph 1:22–23; 1 Cor 12:12–27).
     - Cosmic Reconciliation — Creation set free in Him (Rom 8:19–22; Col 1:20).

   - **Considerations:**
     - Assignment to the Elect Body is corporate, not individually predetermined (Eph 1:4; 2 Pet 1:10).
     - Union with Christ is sustained by abiding faith, energized by the Spirit (John 15:4–6; Gal 5:25; Rom 8:14).
     - Romans 9 addresses vocational and covenantal election, not pretemporal individual salvation (Rom 9:6–8, 11–13; Gen 25:23).

   - **Vocational Implications:**
     - The Elect are a royal priesthood, called to proclaim His excellencies (1 Pet 2:9).
     - Believers are ambassadors of reconciliation (2 Cor 5:20).
     - Election is unto holiness and mission (Eph 1:4; Matt 5:14–16).

   - **Alert:**
     - Abandoning Christ forfeits participation in the predestined glorification (John 15:6; Heb 6:4–6; 2 Pet 2:20–22).
     - Eternal inheritance belongs only to those who overcome (Rev 2:7,11; 21:7–8).
     - Name in the Book of Life is contingent on perseverance (Rev 3:5; 20:15; Matt 10:22).

-## End-of-Life Judgment
+- End-of-Initial-Life Judgment
----

   - **A.K.A.:**
     - Great White Throne (Rev 20:11–15)
     - Resurrection of Life / Judgment (John 5:28–29; Dan 12:2)
     - Book of Life (Phil 4:3; Rev 3:5; 20:12,15; 21:27)

   - **Requirement:**
     - Union with Christ at death (Rom 8:1; Phil 1:21–23).
     - Enduring faith and holiness (Matt 24:13; Heb 12:14).
     - Name found in the Book of Life (Phil 4:3; Rev 21:27).

   - **Accounts For:**
     - Resurrection to incorruptibility (1 Cor 15:42–44; Phil 3:21).
     - Judgment separating righteous and wicked (Matt 25:31–46; Rev 20:12–15).
     - Final allocation to life or the second death (Rev 20:14–15; 21:8).

   - **Results:**
     - **Glorification**: transformation and immortality (Rom 8:30; 1 Cor 15:49–54).
     - **Lake of Fire**: eternal separation for the condemned (Rev 20:14–15).

   - **Considerations:**
     - New Heavens and New Earth for the redeemed (Rev 21:1–7; 2 Pet 3:13).
     - Eternal separation irreversible post-judgment (Rev 22:11; Matt 25:46).

   - **Alert:**
     - Absence from the Book of Life leads to second death (Rev 20:15; Matt 7:21–23).
     - Only overcomers inherit eternal life (Rev 2:7,11; 21:7–8).

----

 ## Intermediate State (Bonus Precision)
 ---